open-mmlab/PIA/README.md

 conda activate pia
 ```

-We strongly recommand you to use Pytorch==2.0.0 which supports `scaled_dot_product_attention` for memory-efficient image animation.
+We strongly recommend you to use Pytorch==2.0.0 which supports `scaled_dot_product_attention` for memory-efficient image animation.

 ### Download checkpoints
 <li>Download the Stable Diffusion v1-5</li>